-Content which is clever enough to fool people will fool software as well.
+Content that is clever enough to fool people will fool software as well.
 Dangerous links can be disguised.
 Not everyone uses authentication.
 Lookalikes won't look alike at the bit level, but obfuscation can make it hard for code to catch them.
 Anti-malware software won't always catch zero-day exploits.

 Human judgment is needed as well.
 If something doesn't look right about a message, the recipient should know what to do.
-A request by a different channel for verification can clear up the situation, and usually it isn't necessary to act instantly.
+A request by a different channel for verification can clear up the situation, and usually, it isn't necessary to act instantly.

 Training will help employees, including executives, to spot messages that don't look right.
-Test messages will help to keep their skills sharp and identify types of phony messages they weren't previously aware of.
+Test messages will help keep their skills sharp and identify types of phony messages they weren't previously aware of.
 When everyone adopts good email safety practices, a business has fewer security incidents and operates more confidently.

 Cyber Security Awareness Training

 At Accent, we understand that the best defense includes both technical and non-technical layers.
 Contact us to learn about the training options that are available to your business.